a-z-listing/a-z-listing/readme.txt

 * Always load CSS styles to reduce unstyled listings cases
 * Use php-scoper to reduce conflicts with other plugins
 * Update NPM dependencies

-= 3.1.2 =

-* Ensure extra composer dependencies aren't included in distribution.
-Otherwise identical to 3.1.1.

-= 3.1.1 =

-* Bugfix to squash a PHP deprecation warning when running PHP-7.4+

-= 3.1.0 =

-* Ensure paths are correct when loading PHP files.
-* Add hook to customise sorting of items within each letter.
-* Fix broken permalinks on hierarchical post-types, e.g. page.

-= 3.0.2 =

-* Fix for causing "This site is experiencing difficulties" errors on some sites.

-= 3.0.1 =

-* Fix broken permalinks in 3.0.0

-= 3.0.0 =

-This is a major version change, which means that it might break your site when you upgrade.
-Please check in a test site first!

-* Add `get_the_item_id` and `the_item_id` template tags.
-* Add `get_the_item_type` template tag.
-* Add support for extensions.
-* Complete refactor to use more modern PHP features.
-* Minor refactoring of `get_the_item_object`, `get_item_meta`, and `get_the_item_count` template tags.
-* Miscellaneous documentation Fixes.

-= BREAKING CHANGES in 2.0.0+ =

-*Multi column example*

-* If you have copied the multi-column example in previous releases to your theme folder then you will need to perform some manual steps.
-* If you have not edited the file, just delete it and the new template from the plugin will take control and perform the same functionality.
-* If you have modified the example template then you will need to compare with the file in the plugin at `templates/a-z-listing.php` and merge any changes into your template.

-*Template customisations*

-* If you have customised the in-built templates or written your own then you may experience breakage due to the post object not being loaded automatically.
-* If you require the template to access more than the post title and URL then you will need to add an additional call after `the_item()` to load the full `WP_Post` object into memory.
-* To load the post object you need to call `$a_z_query->get_the_item_object( 'I understand the issues!' );`.
-  __The argument must read exactly as written here to confirm that you understand that this might cause slowness or memory usage problems.__
-  _This step is purposely omitted to save memory and try to improve performance._

 = Previous =